Sriram2810/SimpleOps/README.md

-SimpleOps
+Meet SimpleOps

-A simple Machine Learning Operations platform.

-Planned:
-DVC
-MLFlow
-Ray for distributed workloads

-.
+A static MLOperations enabled purely with DVC only.